-The chief use now made of the area is for fishing, camping, boating, canoeing and ski touring, a use which has dramatically expanded in recent years due to the growing popularity of the sport and the master plan restrictions on snowmobile use.
-Snowmobile trails will be phased out under the canoe area guidelines, as will the use of motorboats by the public on all waters within the area.
+The chief use now made of the area is for fishing, camping, canoeing and crosscountry skiing.
+Snowmobile trails have been phased out under the Canoe Area guidelines, as well as the use of motorboats by the public on all waters within the area.